 Overall, National Health Interview Survey (NHIS) data from 2015 suggest that only 38.6 percent of adults ages 18 and older have ever been tested for HIV (excluding testing performed during blood donations) (CDC 2016).
 Meanwhile, a recently published analysis of data from the National Youth Risk Behavior Survey (YRBS) and Behavioral Risk Factor Surveillance System (BRFSS) showed that only 22 percent of high school students and 33 percent of young adults ages 18 to 24 who had ever had sexual intercourse reported that they had been tested for HIV at any time in the past (Van Handel et al. 2016).
-Finally, data from the National Survey of Family Growth, 2011-2013, indicate that only 19 percent of persons between the ages of 15 and 44 had been tested for HIV in the past year, including 22 percent of females and 16 percent of males (Copen et al. 2015).
-Given that all of these survey estimates are based on self-reported data, and that some people may erroneously assume they have been tested for HIV as part of routine preventive care, the true percentage of persons in the United States who have ever been tested for HIV is likely to be lower than these survey results suggest.
+Finally, data from the National Survey of Family Growth, 2011-2013, indicate that only 19 percent of persons between the ages of 15 and 44 had been tested for HIV in the

-✓ Please review for competing quality measures.
-If a similar measure is identified, provide a rationale to justify the selection of the submitted quality measure over the current quality measure.

-In this section, explain the gap between actual healthcare and ideal healthcare and how this quality measure will assist in closing the gap.
+- ✓ Please review for duplicative quality measures concepts within MIPS.
+If a similar quality measure is identified, provide a rationale to justify the use of the submitted measure over the current quality measure. - ✓ In the Gap Analysis section, explain the gap between actual healthcare and ideal healthcare and how this quality measure will assist in closing the gap.
 Provide statistical data supporting the existence of a gap in healthcare which may include average performance rates, ratios, and performance range.